-** EVENT POSTPONED** New date expected in June – Speaker Event – James Stewart – Vice Chairman – KPMG
+** EVENT POSTPONED** New date expected late 2020 – Speaker Event – James Stewart – Vice Chairman – KPMG

 ** EVENT POSTPONED** due to concerns of the Coronavirus.
-The event is expected to be moved to a date in June 2020.
+The event is expected to be moved to a date towards the end of 2020.
 Bookings will be open again once the date has been confirmed.

 “How is the role of the CEO changing?”